December 5, 2019

 It can, but it needs to be built with possible scalability demand in mind.
 In other words, when writing an app, a developer has to consider its future growth, i.e., optimize the code accordingly.
 In the Rails realm, it’s usually the developer’s lack of experience that ultimately dooms the app.

 Although evaluating a language or framework by its popularity is somewhat unfair, Ruby on Rails still holds up well on that particular front.
-Ruby, Rails’ mother tongue, was named the “Server-side Programming Language of the Year 2018,” beating out competitors like Scala and Java.
+Ruby, Rails’ mother tongue, was named the “Server-side Programming Language of the Year " four years in a row – from 2018 to 2021.

 Popularity also matters when you’re looking for developers versed or acquainted with a particular technology.
 Some niche technologies, even those that are excellent at what they do, might make it difficult for companies to find appropriate talent to maintain their code or develop it further.

 Because Rails still ranks relatively high on the popularity charts, and the demand for Rails developers remains at a stable level, finding a Rails developer shouldn’t pose a problem.
 However, since so much depends on the experience and adherence to best practices in the Rails’ realm, always opt for developers or developer teams with ample experience.